ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 # Introduction

 This project provides a reference implementation for moving data from on-premises relational database(s) into a Cloud Managed Database Service (dashDB) so that the data can be analyzed quickly, easily, and without the need to setup any new hardware or request resources from the IT department.
 In this example, the on-premises databases are in two different RDBMS'es to emulate two different organizations.
-However, you could use a similar pattern and set of step to copy from a single database into the cloud as well.
+However, you could use a similar pattern and set of steps to copy from a single database into the cloud as well.

 In this case, one organization is using IBM's PureData System for Analytics (Netezza) and the other Db2 on Linux for their data warehouses.
 The data from these systems will be pushed into dashDB in the cloud so that it can be combined and analyzed as a single entity.